erSubhashThapa/100daysofcode/r1-log.md

 ## Revisiting `.reduce()`

-   I ended with trying turn an array of participants into the search string for an array of particpants:
+   I ended with trying turn an array of participants into the search string that can be used on twitter:

   -  **Inputs --> Outputs**